Tech-Work-events/techwork-2026/scripts/README.md

 # Scripts Directory

-This directory contains refactored and improved scripts for managing the Cloud Nord Event Website infrastructure and deployment.
+This directory contains refactored and improved scripts for managing the Techwork Event Website infrastructure and deployment.
 All scripts have been redesigned with comprehensive documentation, error handling, and consistent interfaces.

 ## 📋 Script Overview